Notice of an Application to vary a Premises Licence/ Club under the Licensing Act 2003

 Archant

-TAKE NOTICE that East of England Co-operative Society Limited has applied to Broadland District Council to vary a Premises Licence for the East of England Co-op, 12 Laundry Lane, Thorpe St Andrew, Norwich NR7 0XE.
+East of England Co-operative Society has applied to Great Yarmouth Borough Council to vary an existing Premises Licence in respect of Co-op Foodstore, 72 High Street, Caister, Great Yarmouth, Norfolk, NR30 5EH

+East of England Co-operative Society has applied to Great Yarmouth Borough Council to vary an existing Premises Licence in respect of Co-op Foodstore, 72 High Street, Caister, Great Yarmouth, Norfolk, NR30 5EH The proposed variation is make application for the following licensable activities to be carried on or from the premises: To vary the licence for the sale of alcohol by retail for consumption off the premises as follows: Monday to Sunday (including Good Friday): 06:00 to 23:00

+The Council’s Licensing Register, together with details of this application, may be inspected at the Town Hall, Great Yarmouth, NR30 2QF during usual office hours.
+Representations concerning this application, which must be in writing, can be made to The Licensing Team, Town Hall, Great Yarmouth, NR30 2QF within a period of 28 days starting on the day after the day on which the application was given to the Council.
+This period will expire on 27th March 2019.
+It is an offence knowingly or recklessly to make a false statement in connection with this application.
+The maximum fine on summary conviction for this offence is £5000.
+Date: 28 February 2019.

 Comments have been disabled on this article.